 ‘One strand of psychology I’m really interested in is perceptions of autistic people.
 This includes the implications of how other people judge them in the criminal justice system, as well as other contexts such as employment and healthcare.

 ‘If so, I can offer reassurance.
-Our research suggests that, if anything, there’s actually a positive bias towards them, over and beyond a non-autistic person in some cases.
-Whether as witnesses or in the general community, autistic people are perceived as exceptionally honest – after all, lying requires taking into account what’s going on in another person’s mind – and capable of remembering tiny details that most of as can’t recall.
+Our research suggests that, if anything, there’s actually a positive bias towards them over and beyond a non-autistic person in some cases.
+Whether as witnesses or in the general community, autistic people are perceived as exceptionally honest – after all, lying requires taking into account what’s going on in another person’s mind – and capable of remembering tiny details that most of us can’t recall.'

 Moreover, there are massive implications in court for witnesses, victims or defendants who decide not to declare their autism, because their behaviour might be mistakenly perceived by jurors as shifty or pedantic.
 Knowing they’re autistic can shed a different and non-judgemental light on it, and that‘s likely to be beneficial.